z4nix/OOP_Assignment1/README.md

   - **Validation in `set_params`:** Exception handling as an object.
 Ensures params are of type dict.

 ## Additional Notes
-- **Type Checking:** The methods include type checks for inputs, improving the robustness of the class
+- The methods include type checks for inputs, improving the robustness of the class
-- **Encapsulation:** Private attributes take advantage of encapsulation, ensuring that the internal state of the class is protected from potential interference or misuse
+- Private attributes take advantage of encapsulation, ensuring that the internal state of the class is protected from potential interference or misuse

-## Conclusion
-The  `MultipleLinearRegressor` class has been created keeping in mind the principles of encapsulation and robustness.
-The private attributes protect the internal state of the model, while the public methods provide the functionality to train and use the regression model.

 # RegressionPlotter